k0marov/k0marov-web_pdf_cutter/README.md

     ```
     This will create a `build` folder inside the `frontend` directory.

+4. Move the built frontend assets to the `static` directory that the FastAPI server will serve:
+    ```bash
+    rm -rf static # Remove the old static directory if it exists mv frontend/build static
+    ```

-4.  **Copy PDF.js Worker (Important!):** The `react-pdf` library requires a worker script to be available at the root of the static files.
+5.  **Copy PDF.js Worker (Important!):** The `react-pdf` library requires a worker script to be available at the root of the static files.
     Navigate back to the `pdf_viewer_app` directory:
     ```bash
     cd ..